TASEmulators/desmume/README.md

 https://ds.44670.org/

-# Please Read This File Before Firing a New Issue, Thank You!
+# Please Read This Guide Before Firing a New Issue, Thank You!

+# Please, Do Not Fire a Duplicated Issue for Feature Request

 # How to save your game progress